1939

 2020

-AIHA partners with several organizations to provide guidelines and resources to fight the COVID-19 pandemic, including the launching of the Back to Work Safely initiative.
+AIHA partners with several organizations to provide guidelines and resources to fight the COVID-19 pandemic, including launching the Back to Work Safely initiative.

 Source: The American Industrial Hygiene Association, 1939-1990: Its History and Personalities.
 George and Florence Clayton, eds.
 AIHA: Fairfax, Va.
 (1994).